Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Open issues and future directions

 \textbf{Ensuring data privacy through FL:} \Ac{FL} facilitates collaborative model training across decentralized devices by aggregating local updates rather than centralizing data.
 This preserves user privacy and enhances model performance, particularly beneficial in healthcare applications \cite{himeur2023federated}.
 Gathering comprehensive datasets is challenging due to rare anomaly cases and privacy concerns. \ac{FL} addresses this by training models on distributed, encrypted data from multiple sources, ensuring privacy while maintaining efficacy.
 Researchers have yet to fully explore FL-based model building for \ac{CI}, neglecting the potential to construct efficient \ac{AI} models capable of accommodating diverse classes.
 Further investigation into this promising technique is warranted, with potential for significant advancements in model robustness and versatility.
 Moreover, this approach could lead to the development of a pretrained model utilizing \ac{FL}, which could be seamlessly integrated with \ac{DTL}.

-\textbf{Transformers-based CI techniques: } Transformer-based techniques, such as \ac{CTC}, \ac{BERT}, and others, proved in the literature that have the potential to greatly enhance the functioning of \ac{ASR} \cite{djeffalTr2024,kheddar2024automatic}.
+\textbf{Transformers-based CI techniques: } AI researchers have adopted the CNN-LSTM model that excels in capturing spatial and temporal features, enhancing performance in sequential data tasks \cite{djeffal2023noise,gueriani2024enhancing,kheddar2024transformers}.
+However, Transformer-based ASR techniques, such as \ac{CTC}, \ac{BERT}, and others, proved in the literature that have the potential to greatly enhance the functioning of \ac{ASR} \cite{djeffalTr2024,kheddar2024automatic,habchi2024machine}.
 By leveraging the self-attention mechanism, transformers can improve speech intelligibility by effectively suppressing background noise and modeling long-range dependencies.
 They can also aid in acoustic scene analysis, separating and prioritizing important auditory information in complex environments.
 Transformers can build language models that enhance \ac{ASR} systems, improving speech comprehension for users.
 Additionally, transformers enable personalized sound processing by adapting stimulation patterns and processing parameters based on user-specific preferences.
 They facilitate multi-modal integration, combining audio and visual inputs to enhance speech recognition and sound localization.
 Furthermore, transformers support long-term learning and adaptation, continually optimizing \ac{CI} performance over time.
 These advancements offer promising prospects for improving auditory experiences and overall quality of life for \ac{CI} users.